-Head-to-Head: The best H2H players are those who are consistent, week-to-week, but that's tough to project so I'd still just focus on the skills.
-I could suggest lowering the Liability limits for injury-prone players since that potentially affects consistency, but really, that advice could apply to any format.
+Head-to-Head: The best H2H players are consistent week after week, but that's tough to project, so I'd still focus on the skills.
+I could suggest increasing the Liability risk costs for injury-prone players since that potentially affects consistency, but that advice could apply to any format.

 In H2H leagues, some owners employ the strategy of ignoring certain categories, especially those that accumulate few counting stats on a weekly basis.
-The weekly volatility of saves, or possibly steals, for instance, provide great benefit to lucky owners.
-If you decide to do this, just ignore those ratings, and possibly adjust the rankings.
+The weekly volatility of saves, or possibly steals, for instance, provides great benefit to lucky owners.
+If you decide to do this, just ignore those ratings and possibly adjust the rankings.
 In all, just use your judgment.
 Nothing here is a hard and fast rule.
 BABS is all about nuance.
 That's what I love about her.

-Salary Cap: Depending upon which game you play, you would have to enter the fixed salaries into BABS and look for players where their salary doesn't match up with their skill/risk profile.
-It's the same exercise we do now for auction leagues except that the salaries are assigned beforehand.
+Salary Cap: Depending upon which game you play, you would have to enter the fixed salaries into BABS and look for players whose salary doesn't match up with their skill/risk profile.
+It's the same exercise we do now for auction leagues, except that the salaries are assigned beforehand.
 In truth, the salary cap game offers the purest method to tease out profit and loss as compared to any other format.

 No-Trading Leagues: Leagues in which there is no trading remove a critical tool from your in-season roster management arsenal.
 These leagues enact that rule for a reason, but it does force you to adjust your draft strategy.
 Thankfully, BABS is already structured for the more balanced approach necessary in no-trade leagues.
-You can't hope to deal for steals or saves, so your draft has to focus more on categorical balance.
+You can't hope to deal for steals or saves, so your draft must focus more on categorical balance.
 And if nothing else, BABS is all about balance.